-- for a resident person the total amount, in cash or otherwise, received or accrued to him, from all sources (worldwide income), and - for a non-resident person the total amount, in cash or otherwise, received or accrued to him, from a source within South Africa.
+- for a resident person the total amount, in cash or otherwise, received or accrued to him, from all sources (world-wide income), and - for a non-resident person the total amount, in cash or otherwise, received or accrued to him, from a source within South Africa. - Excluding amounts capital in nature.